The Pinball Arcade: Development

 The option to buy a season pass for an entire season, including unreleased tables in advance, was cancelled in February 2014 on the Mac App Store due to violation of Apple's policies that do not allow sales of unreleased software.

 On April 1, 2014, FarSight released a patch that included stereoscopic 3D support for PlayStation 3.

 Besides recreations of existing pinball machines, FarSight is also produced its own original design table.
 A Ghostbusters-themed table was released in late October 2014 as a stand-alone application for Android and iOS using the same layout as Haunted House.

 DirectX 11 support for the PC version with improved graphics (e.g., dynamic lighting, ambient light settings, and adjustable bulb brightness) was released on July 2, 2015.

 The development of a version for the Wii console was considered but scrapped due to technical limitations.

 On December 9, 2016, FarSight Studios announced Arcooda Pinball Arcade in cooperation with Arcooda, an Australian manufacturer of arcade and gaming machines.
 The game is an enhanced version of The Pinball Arcade running in a cabinet.

 Al's Garage Band Goes On a World Tour, released on January 27, 2017, was the first table by Alvin G. and Company, the fifth distinct manufacturer to appear in the game.

-Bally and Williams tables are no longer available for purchase following their non-renewal by the rights holders.
+The WMS license was extended in 2014, and in 2016.
+Bally and Williams tables are no longer available for purchase following their non-renewal by the rights holders in 2018.
 The tables may still be played by those who already own them, but they can no longer be purchased as of June 30, 2018.
 Zen Studios currently holds the rights to develop digital versions of such licensed tables.